 There is nothing more beautiful than a woman of strength who offers hope because she has found it, to one who is caught in the undertow of finances or job loss.
 There is nothing more beautiful than a woman of strength who will love their child unconditionally even through their questionable life choices.

 The understanding and compassion in the eyes of a strong woman will create in others hope.
 It makes others believe there is life after.
 Strength is the truest quality of our real beauty and the one that should grace every cover of every magazine.
 It would come in all shapes and sizes, with perfect skin and without.
 Unlike the physical qualities of the ladies who pose for these covers, it is one that we all can possess.
 It is also beauty that will forever “give pleasure to the senses, exalting both the mind and the spirit.”
 It is a beauty that will never fade.

-You’ll also like My Ex, My Kids and a Funeral, A Woman of Grit Without a Hard Heart, A Really Different Kind of Family, When Life Gives You a New Normal, and Anatomy of a Strong Woman
+You’ll also like 10 Behaviors Found in the Inspired Woman, My Ex, My Kids and a Funeral, A Woman of Grit Without a Hard Heart, A Really Different Kind of Family, When Life Gives You a New Normal, and Anatomy of a Strong Woman